osmlab/teton-idaho/readme.md

 What we do see in some of this review is that we will need to expand the street names so that we can map the `surfacetyp` column to the OSM `surface` tag in addition to the street name expansion of the address data.

+Teton County came back with, "Joining the addresses to the road name table (via FKROADID>NAMEID) will likely bring a bunch of errors to light as well.
+The county readdressed almost everybody about 8 years ago, and they also got in the bad habit of pre-assigning addresses before structures went in, meaning that often the physical road access for completed structures differed from the originally assigned address (especially for houses on a corner).
+In the process of changing the address, techs sometimes neglected to update the FKROAD ID field in the address layer.
+I did correct the Grizzly Lane address record.
+Yes, it should be married to Grizzly Lane.
+That’s an example of an address that was once based on Ski Hill Rd, but when a second home went in, the driveway became a named road (Grizzly Ln) and the association should have changed from Ski Hill Road to Grizzly."

+ [The 01_teton_name_diffs.sql](sql/01_teton_name_diffs.sql?raw=true "name difference SQL script") script was used to assist Teton County with these update anomolies.